bszonye/civ7-ready-or-not/README.md

-# civ7-ready-or-not
+# Ready or Not 1.0.0
-Ready or Not mod for Civilization VII
+better system buttons